nelsW70/katalogue/readme.md

 They are arranged in alphabetical order from simple to complex.

-Have fun and happy learning!
+Have fun and happy coding!